 Our first duty of care is for the safety of our people.
 We set targets for continuous improvement in safety performance, underpinned by robust safety management systems.
 Our award-winning behavioural programme, Safety in Mind, complements this safety framework.

-As an Investors in People company, we are rated as an excellent employer.
 We invest heavily in training and development, and consult our employees regularly through surveys on opinion – which show high levels of engagement – and other topics, such as wellbeing.
 Employees at all levels are represented on our UK Works Council, which influences decision-making in various areas, including safety management and apprenticeship training.

 We also engage with wider society for the greater good.